sernaleon/evwblog/_posts/2020-11-18-quinoa-curry.markdown

 - 1 can (400ml) coconut milk
 - Curry powder
 - 200g white quinoa
-- 30 grams of cashew nuts & pecans.
+- 30 grams of cashew nuts & pecans

 This is what I'll use, but of course, feel free to make it your way.
 Add/remove ingredients as you wish, or even cook/do whatever you want while watching the streaming.
 At the end of the day is about chatting a bit :)